 Bathhouse with hot showers and flush toilets is within walking distance.

 Futons fold out to full-size mattresses.
 Guests should bring linens (or sleeping bags) and pillows.

 A fire ring/grill and picnic table are provided outside, so you can enjoy a campfire.
 Cooking is not allowed inside the wooden yurt.

 Maximum occupancy is six people (five at High Falls).
 Bunk mattresses and convertible couches included.

 Pets are not allowed in or around yurts.

-A ceiling fan, small heater and screened windows are provided.
+A ceiling fan, small heater, screened windows and electrical outlets are provided.
 Please do not bring portable air conditioners.
 Portable fans and space heaters are allowed.

 122 Cloudland Canyon Park Road

 Jackson, GA 30233